giffordlabcvr/Filoviridae-GLUE/README.md

 ## GLUE project

 On computers with
-[GLUE](http://tools.glue.cvr.ac.uk) installed, the Filoviridae-EVE project can be instantiated by navigating to the project folder, initiating GLUE, and issuing the following command in the GLUE shell:
+[GLUE](http://tools.glue.cvr.ac.uk) installed, the Filoviridae-GLUE project can be instantiated by navigating to the project folder, initiating GLUE, and issuing the following command in the GLUE shell:

 	Mode path: /